Contributing to Murk

 murk-ffiand Python bindings inmurk-pythonif needed.

-Adding a new propagator
+Adding a New Propagator

 Propagators implement the Propagator trait in murk-propagator: